 The payload, scheduled to launch no earlier than 2025, will include AI-powered software primarily to analyze imagery data from the satellite’s onboard cameras.

-Notably, Mission Control’s software will also analyze the spacecraft’s telemetry data, using AI to monitor the satellite’s health and ensure consistent performance throughout its operational lifetime.
+Notably, Mission Control also seeks to work with partners to analyze the spacecraft’s telemetry data, using AI to monitor the satellite’s health and ensure consistent performance throughout its operational lifetime.

 “For a space exploration mission, there is limited data to train ML models before flight,” said Michele Faragalli, Mission Control’s chief technology officer.